To our future President Biden:

 I grew up going to Sunday School; the vast majority of people in my area are Christians.
 My parents are life-long Republicans.
 I live a few miles from where the local Klan meets.
 I grew up, still live in a small-town, conservative, insular area—one of the reddest counties in our state.
 I’m straight, white, male, grew up with the parents who gave birth to me; thankfully, I work one of the few remaining factory jobs in our area.
 I’ll watch hockey from time to time, though I’m waiting for the Devils to stop screwing up everything.

 My background and demographic would make many a stranger think I’m the prime target for whom today’s Republican Party would be after.
-The one thing that makes me not a target is…because I’m transgender.
-I was born female, and transitioned to live as a man.
+The one thing that makes me not a target is…because I’m transsexual.
+I was born female, but underwent a sex change to live as a man.

 I grew up about an hour from you.
 You know what our general region is like.